Comparison

 Zed

-Choose Zed if you want a fast native editor with collaboration and a single integrated AI assistant.
+Choose Zed if you primarily want a fast editor with collaboration, Agent Panel workflows, and in-editor AI assistance.

 Feature comparison